 Unless you’re vegetarian, then you probably like meat in your pizza.
 If you have to have it, use only lean meats like ground sirloin or lean beef.
 For an even healthier option, use chicken or turkey in your pizza.

 Needless to say, loading up your pizza with veggies is your very best alternative for a healthier, lower fat option.
-Piling on the green peppers, mushrooms, onions, spinach leaves and olives will fill you up quickly without the fatty meats and cheeses.
+Piling on the green peppers, mushrooms, St. Lucie Village Wildlife Removal, onions, spinach leaves and olives will fill you up quickly without the fatty meats and cheeses.

 You can be very creative with your veggie toppings.
 Try using asparagus, cauliflower, eggplant, zucchini, hot peppers and roasted corn to load on flavor.
 Use your imagination!